 McKenzie, playing Elsa, rises out of her poignant role in last year’s

-them, raising the film’s charm: it’s easy to love these characters.
+them, raising the film’s charm: it’s so easy to love these characters.

 absent from the house, who provides the film’s few poignant punches.
 In one scene,

 she turns her son’s head to look at a hanging in the town square.
 It’s

 these breathless moments where Waititi forces the camera, albeit briefly,

 The director seems to make a statement with Jojo Rabbit: yes, let’s laugh

 at these supremacists, let’s belittle their legacy and trample their ideology.
 But, in the same chuckled breath, the tragedies of the time are inescapable; they

 can’t be ignored.
 It’s a rare and risky balance with which Waititi, unlike many similar filmmakers, engenders a strange little triumph.

 Reviewed at the 2019 London Film Festival.
 Jojo Rabbit will be released in cinemas on 1 January 2020.